elena19m/cloud-courses/website/docs/common/ci_cd/_argo_cd.md

 :::info
 Argo CD provides a dashboard to interact with the CI/CD pipeline on `localhost:8080`.

+There are two options for connecting to the Argo CD user interface: SSH tunneling or Chrome Remote Desktop.

 [Follow this tutorial](https://cloud-courses.upb.ro/docs/basic/working_with_openstack/#permanent-ssh-configurations) to configure the SSH service to bind and forward the `8080` port to your machine:

 ```shell-session